Oscar-Otee/fruits/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# FruWeb The Home of Fruits

-Welcome to the Home of Fruits, where you can trust us with all your favorite fruits data!

 ## Instructions

 For this project, I’ll be building out a React application that displays a